SoftwareAG/c8y-docs/content/edge/installation-bundle/installing-edge-using-gui.md

 10. Provide the Cumulocity IoT Edge license file associated with your domain name below **Product licence**.

-11. Proide the SSL certificate file and the SSL certificate key file.
+11. Provide the SSL certificate file and the SSL certificate key file.

     If you do not have an SSL certificate, select **Generate self-signed certificate** to generate one.